wiardvanrij/thanos/docs/components/compact.md

 Generally there two scalability directions:

-1. Too many producers/sources (e.g Prometheus-es) are uploading to same object storage.
+1. Too many producers/sources (e.g Prometheus-es) are uploading to the same object storage.
 Too many "streams" of work for Compactor.
 Compactor has to scale with the number of producers in the bucket.

 You should horizontally scale Compactor to cope with this using [label sharding](../sharding.md#compactor).
-This allows to assign multiple streams to each instance of compactor.
+This allows assigning multiple streams to each instance of the compactor.

-2. TSDB blocks from single stream is too big, it takes too much time or resources.
+2. TSDB blocks from a single stream are too big, it takes too much time or resources.

-This is rare as first you would need to ingest that amount of data into Prometheus and it's usually not recommended to have bigger than 10 millions series in the 2 hours blocks.
+This is rare as first you would need to ingest that amount of data into Prometheus and it's usually not recommended to have bigger than 10 million series in the 2 hours blocks.
 However, with 2 weeks blocks, potential [Vertical Compaction](#vertical-compactions) enabled and other producers than Prometheus (e.g backfilling) this scalability concern can appear as well.
-See [Limit size of blocks](https://github.com/thanos-io/thanos/issues/3068) ticket to track progress of solution if you are hitting this.
+See [Limit size of blocks](https://github.com/thanos-io/thanos/issues/3068) ticket to track the progress of the solution if you are hitting this.

 ## Eventual Consistency

-Depending on the Object Storage provider like S3, GCS, Ceph etc; we can divide the storages into strongly consistent or eventually consistent.
+Depending on the Object Storage provider like S3, GCS, Ceph, etc; we can divide the storages into strongly consistent or eventually consistent.
 Since there are no consistency guarantees provided by some Object Storage providers, we have to make sure that we have a consistent lock-free way of dealing with Object Storage irrespective of the choice of object storage.

 ### Consistency Delay

-In order to make sure we don't read partially uploaded block (or eventually visible fully in system) we established `--consistency-delay=30m` delay for all components reading blocks.
+To make sure we don't read partially uploaded block (or eventually visible fully in the system) we established `--consistency-delay=30m` delay for all components reading blocks.

 This means that blocks are visible / loadable for compactor (and used for retention, compaction planning, etc), only after 30m from block upload start in object storage.

 ### Block Deletions

-In order to achieve co-ordination between compactor and all object storage readers without any race, blocks are not deleted directly.
+To achieve coordination between the compactor and all object storage readers without any race, blocks are not deleted directly.
 Instead, blocks are marked for deletion by uploading
 `deletion-mark.json` file for the block that was chosen to be deleted.
-This file contains unix time of when the block was marked for deletion.
+This file contains an unix time of when the block was marked for deletion.

 ## Flags